DesignationLabs/MegaListofResources/README.md

 __________

+*About DESIGNATION:*
-[DESIGNATION](http://designation.io/) is a full-time, full-immersion, full-stack design bootcamp in Chicago and St. Louis.
+*[DESIGNATION](http://designation.io/) is a full-time, full-immersion, full-stack design bootcamp in Chicago and St. Louis.*

-Over 18 weeks, students learn digital design, front-end development and user experience (UX), and build their portfolios by working with live clients on real world projects.
+*Over 18 weeks, students learn digital design, front-end development and user experience (UX), and build their portfolios by working with live clients on real world projects.*

 _________